Little Prince T. Summary:

 Little Prince walks like a dream on leash.
 As you can see in the video link below he walks and trots real well and shows allot of agility.
 He also rides beautifully in the car and settles right down in his crate.
+Use of a crate is recommended both for his traveling safety and to keep him from moving around in the vehicle while driving.
 And at only 40-50 lbs Little Prince will not hurt your back if you want to help him into your vehicle.
 He may be one of the very few "Pocket" German Shepherds you will find.

 Little Prince Evaluation Video Link [ http://www.gsrnc.org/member/upload_doc/Little_Prince_at_Shelter_uskyrl.mp4 ]

 We are still learning more about Little Prince so we will be updating his bio with more details as we learn them.

 Little Prince has been accepted into the GSRNC Thulani Program and is headed to a Thulani Foster home where he will receive lots of the normal comforts of home as he settle in.
 The Thulani Program will also see that he receives updated vaccinations and other medical care necessary to his well being.
 In addition, The Thulani Program is starting a search for his next adoptive home that will care for him for the rest of his life.
 He will also come with a supply of food, a cushy pad if wanted, and other goodies such as toys.